tkonopka/makealive/index.md

 <a id="thanks"></a>

 ## Acknowledgements

 `makealive` has been inspired collectively by all technologies that make the web experience rich and interactive, but that leave some gaps too.
-Special mentions are:
+Special mentions:

 <table class="table intro">